mstksg/inCode/copy/entries/monad-plus-1.md

 chain together functions "inside" wrappers, containers, or contexts.
 In our case, containers.

-This article attempts to explain as much special Haskell syntax as possible and explain how monads are used "in real life", and how to use (mostly idiomatic) monadic style to solve problems.
-That being said, if you ever run into anything you can't understand, feel free to read the articles above, give [Learn You A Haskell][lyah] a quick read, or leave a comment.
+This article attempts to explain as much special Haskell syntax as possible, for readers not familiar with Haskell.
+Nevertheless, this article is written for someone with a somewhat fuzzy idea of monads and a sorta maybe basic understanding of functional programming principles.
+That being said, if you ever run into anything you can't understand, feel free to read the articles above, give [Learn You A Haskell][lyah] a quick read, or leave a comment --- I'd love to answer your questions or hear your responses!

 [lyah]: http://learnyouahaskell.com/